Walid176/Code-Challenge-1/README.md

 ## Project Structure

-This repository is organized by challenge, with each challenge in its own folder:

-Code-Challenge-1
-├── chaiCalculator
-│   └── chai.js
-├── bodaFareCalculator
-│   └── fare.js
-├── mobileMoneyEstimator
-│   └── fee.js
-├── README.md
-└── LICENSE
+This work contains each challenge folder, a license file and a README.md file.

+The challenges are;
 chaiCalculator
   A simple calculator to determine the basic ingredients needed to make a specific number of cups of Kenyan chai.